SeventeenSierra/seventeen-sierra/content/pages/index.md

   - colors: colors-b
     quote: >
       "Everyone hates compliance until they start having to do risk management.
-      Compliance is easy compared to having to do critical thinking"
+      Compliance is easy compared to having to do critical thinking."
     name: ''
     title: ''
     backgroundImage: